Blood and Fire

 "Hold on!"
 Aang yelled over the din.
 "I'll give us some cover!"

 Branches snagged at the two as they crashed their way through the trees, though Aang's barrier of wind protected them from taking too much damage.
-In the distance, Zuko could hear the yells and catcalls of the men hunting them, but either Zhao's warriors took a wrong turn and got lost in the woods or Aang really was that fast, because soon the noises faded and all Zuko could hear was the rustling of leaves and the laboured gasps of his companion breathing.
+In the distance, Zuko could hear the yells of the men hunting them, but either Zhao's warriors took a wrong turn and got lost in the woods or Aang really was that fast, because soon the noises faded and all Zuko could hear was the rustling of leaves and the laboured gasps of his companion breathing.

 "No!"
 Zuko exclaimed, momentarily forgetting his rule to be silent.
 "Don't pull it!"